D.O.A. (Death of Auto-Tune): Music video

 On June 27, 2009, a trailer for the video was released.
 The music video (directed by Anthony Mandler) was shot and aired immediately after the 2009 BET Awards on June 28.The video shows Jay in scenes such as a deserted factory building, a bar with a band, and playing card games in a kitchen.
 Actor Harvey Keitel cameos in the video as a card player in the kitchen of New York's exclusive restaurant, Rao's.
 Basketball player LeBron James also makes a cameo appearance.
+The video also shown the destruction of objects including large necklaces emblazoned with giant 'A's for “Auto-Tune” along with bright, retro-inspired clothes and boxes of Auto-Tune.

 The video was nominated for Best Male Video and Best Hip-Hop Video at the 2009 MTV Video Music Awards.
 It did not win either of the categories, losing to T.I.'s "Live Your Life" and Eminem's "We Made You" respectively.

 The video ranked at #17 on BET's Notarized: Top 100 Videos of 2009 countdown.

 Responses

 On June 9, R&B artist Trey Songz released an unofficial remix of the song on his blog.
 Renamed "Death of Autotune Kellz", it was directed at artist R. Kelly for using the effect on a previous mixtape.
 Rappers AZ and Jay Rock have also both recorded remixes.
 Royce da 5'9" has released two remixes of it, one by himself and one with fellow Slaughterhouse members Joe Budden, Crooked I, and Joell Ortiz.
 Singer Avery Storm has also made a remix using the songs instrumental supporting the death of auto-tune.
 Bone Thugs-N-Harmony have also made a remix to the song featuring all five members.
 Rapper The Game released a diss track in response to the song entitled "I'm So Wavy (Death of Hov)", going at Jay-Z for what Game perceives as him being behind the times in the hip-hop industry, and his stance that Jay-Z being 39 years old means he's too old to stay in the music scene, evidenced with lyrics such as "D.O.A.?
 No. T-Pain stays, old nigga goes."
 DJ Webstar was also critical of Jay-Z for the track in an interview with RealTalkNY, saying:

 In an October interview with Tim Westwood, Lil Wayne also criticized the track, throwing support toward T-Pain as a known user of it:

-On August 31, 2009, the music group, Bone Thugs-n-Harmony recorded a remix of the song.
+On August 31, 2009, the music group Bone Thugs-n-Harmony recorded a remix of the song.
 It was released officially on their MySpace page.
 The song includes the 5 united members singing separate verses along with Jay-Z singing the original chorus.
 The song has also been remixed by rappers such as Lil Wayne and Asher Roth.

 The song was ranked best song of the year 2009 by MTV.

 Time magazine ranked it number 8 on their list of the best songs of 2009.